We have art in order not to die of the truth.

 Art and life match because symbolization of artistic forms is an ethical experience of affirmation and exaltation of our existence.
 Art is nothing more than life experience.
 So, we can finally understand the statement of the philosopher in his book, The Birth of Tragedy: “Art is the highest task and proper metaphysical activity of this life.”

 When compared with Christian philosophy, Art is an experience of exaltation of our existence.
 Messages presented through art are sacred, symbolic, frequently offering apocalyptic revelations.
 Iin other words, art announces the final victory of good over evil, after going through a staggering final battle.

 Using symbolism, one of the most common characteristics of apocalyptic revelations in all human religions, it predicts a stunning victory at the end.

-Through art, Mankind becomes apocalyptic, placed in the centre of the Universe and demystifying old religions by defragmenting the incomprehensible to become his own God, Humankind.
+Through art, Mankind becomes apocalyptic, placed in the center of the Universe and demystifying old religions by defragmenting the incomprehensible to become his own God, Human king.

 There is certainly an apocalyptic end of the world or a final apotheosis of chaos, through revelations between expressions of an art work.

 Art answers questions chronologically in transition between one time to another, a History to an Evolution.